-Bénédict de Moerloose - Lawyer and Head of International Investigations and Litigation at TRIAL
+Bénédict de Moerloose is a lawyer and head of International Investigations and Litigation at TRIAL International.

 Interview conducted by Kenza Gueddi